pesterlig/virtual-pet-shelter/src/main/java/README.md

  include methods that:
- return a Collection of all of the pets in the shelter DONE return a specific VirtualPet given its name allow intake of a homeless pet -DONE allow adoption of a homeless pet feed all of the pets in the shelter water all of the pets in the shelter plays (or performs some other interaction(s)) with an individual pet in the shelter include a tick method that calls the tick method for each of the pets in the shelter, updating their needs
+ return a Collection of all of the pets in the shelter DONE return a specific VirtualPet given its name - DONE allow intake of a homeless pet -DONE allow adoption of a homeless pet - DONE feed all of the pets in the shelter -DONE water all of the pets in the shelter - DONE plays (or performs some other interaction(s)) with an individual pet in the shelter include a tick method that calls the tick method for each of the pets in the shelter, updating their needs -DONE

  VirtualPetShelterApp: